How are you all doing? How is the summer treating you?

 4. Pick products that claim to be – Non-comedogenic & Hypo-allergenic

-Hope this post helped….
+Hope this post on difference of sunblock and sunscreen helped….
 Stay protected – stay cool !

 Latest posts by Revathy Agrawal (see all)

 - Aishwarya Rai’s Hairstyle At Cannes- A Breakdown - June 18, 2012

 - 50 Summer Hairstyles For Long Hair - June 12, 2012